Victoria Neighborhood Voices Concerns Over Level 3 Offender Matthew Vanhecke Moving In

 VICTORIA, Minn.
 (WCCO) — A convicted sex offender is moving into a Carver County neighborhood and neighbors aren’t happy about it.

-Matthew Vanhecke was a substitute teacher when he was convicted of having sexual contact with two young girls he knew, ages seven and eight.READ MORE: Body Found Outside Lakeville Day Care Center; Man In Custody
+Matthew Vanhecke was a substitute teacher when he was convicted of having sexual contact with two young girls he knew, ages seven and eight.READ MORE: After 18 Months, Allianz Field To Open Wednesday At Full Capacity

 He’s moving to Victoria to live with his parents when he’s released from prison Tuesday.